 You can be your own mechanic!

-While most things are still going to require a professional mechanic, if you take care of your bike from day one, you can maintain it well and minimize the trips to the shop.
+While some of you may not have a million acres of land to ride in, breaking down in your local park my require a walk out to the truck.
+But in many cases, that can be avoided with a little know-how.
+Most things are still going to require a professional mechanic, if you take care of your bike from day one, you can maintain it well and minimize the trips to the shop.
 You can even be your own bike mechanic and save a lot of money.
 Here are some tips for do-it-yourself -bike repair:

 Keep Your bicycle Spic and Span